 Any objective claims made in testimonials, such as those about the efficacy of a product, must be supported by sufficient objective evidence to support the claim.

 Although some testimonials often feature the views of the person who gave it, if those views can also be understood to be efficacy claims, then they should not be included in advertising, unless supported by sufficient evidence.
-A testimonial which stated "... these products really work and if you compare with the price of plastic surgery you'll see that they are not expensive at all ..." described the products as alternatives to surgery, and implied they were as effective as surgery.
+A testimonial stated "... these products really work and if you compare with the price of plastic surgery you'll see that they are not expensive at all ..."
 While the ASA acknowledged that the testimonial might have been a genuinely held opinion, it was also an objective claim.
-Because they were not provided with objective evidence to show that body sculpture was an effective alternative to surgery the testimonial was considered problematic (Rodial Ltd, 11 January 2012).
+Because the ASA were not provided with objective evidence to show that body sculpture was an effective alternative to surgery, the testimonial was considered problematic (Rodial Ltd, 11 January 2012).

 Health or medicinal claims

 Section 15 of the CAP Code sets out the rules which specifically relate to marketing communications concerning food, food supplements and associated health or nutrition claims.
 These rules apply to any claims made in in testimonials used in advertising.
-See Section 15 of the Code and ‘Food: health and nutrition general’ for full details.
+See ‘Food: health and nutrition general’ for details.

-Section 12 of the CAP Code sets out the rules that apply to marketing communications for Medicines, Medical Devices, Health Related products and Beauty Products.
-CAP has written a number of AdviceOnline articles on the topic of healthcare.
-See Section 12v and ‘Healthcare: overview’ for full details.
+Section 12 of the CAP Code sets out the rules that apply to marketing communications for medicines, medical devices, health related products and beauty products.
+CAP has written several AdviceOnline library entries on the topic of healthcare.
+See ‘Healthcare: overview’ for details.

-Ads for water filters which made multiple claims to treat acid reflux, including claims in testimonials which promoted the cessation of acid reflux medication, breached the Code because they were not supported by evidence, and because they discouraged essential treatment for health conditions for which medical supervision should be sought, a breach of rule 12.2 (Phox Water Ltd, 2 November 2022).
+Ads for water filters which made multiple claims to treat acid reflux, including claims in testimonials which promoted the cessation of acid reflux medication, were deemed to have breached the CAP Code.
+This was because they were not supported by evidence, and because they discouraged the essential treatment of health conditions for which medical supervision should be sought, contrary to rule 12.2 (Phox Water Ltd, 2 November 2022).

 Testimonials are not evidence